 Hinchcliffe, the ruthless publisher of a sleazy New York tabloid, is concerned that the ethical journalistic policies of City Editor Randall have caused a drop in circulation.
 He pressures the newsman to run more sensational stories including resurrecting the twenty year old Vorhees Murder Case.
-Although the perpetrator's actions were ultimately judged justifiable, and she has been living an exemplary life in anonymity, Hunchcliffe insists Randall revisit the story.
-Randall assigns Isopod, an alcoholic degenerate, to dig up anything that he can.
+Although the perpetrator's actions were ultimately judged justifiable, and she has been subsequently living an exemplary life in anonymity, Hunchcliffe insists Randall revisit the story.
+Randall assigns Isopod, an alcoholic degenerate, to dig up anything lurid that he find.
 The unprincipled reporter fraudulently insinuates himself into the Vorhees' home masquerading as a minister and gets the expose he sought.
 Yellow journalism triumphs, and a decent woman's name gets dragged through the mud again... with tragic consequences.Written by

 5 of 6 people found this review helpful.

 Was this review helpful to you?

 | Report this